-The annual EU budget is €150,9 bn (2013 figures) – a large sum in absolute terms, but only 1% of the annual wealth generated by the EU countries.
+The annual EU budget is €142bn (2014 figures) – a large sum in absolute terms, but only about 1% of the wealth generated by EU economies every year.

 As a major global player, the EU has certain obligations to the outside world: promoting economic and social development, keeping the peace and helping victims of disasters and conflict.